B2B industries have been using catalogs for decades.

 - Write introductory text which includes long-tail keyword

-- Download these and much more SEO tips in this free e-book
+- Download these and much more SEO tips in in our free e-book

 Perfect for getting your message out there in so many more ways than the outdated printed catalog can offer you!

 Every customer likes to think that they’re special, and if you treat them that way they’re far more likely to remain customers for years to come.

 Take Decoflame for example (pictured above).
 They use bespoke b2b catalogs to target the exact people and businesses they want to connect with, tailoring the catalogs to suit language, currency and logo.

 Because of the far lower costs associated with doing this electronically as opposed to in print, they’re able to add a personal touch to everything they do.

 If you’ve been looking for a way to take your outreach to the next level then customized material could be the perfect way to connect with the businesses you want to speak to.